Black hole thermodynamics is around the corner: Introduction

 With this in mind, we propose to work on the Euclidean black hole solution with a corner rather than with the conical singularity.
 As a result, neither singularity is created nor regularization is needed in our recipe, whereby not only can we reproduce the black hole entropy for generic $F(R_{abcd})$ gravity in the grand canonical ensemble, but also provide a direct derivation of the ADM (Arnowitt-Deser-Misner) Hamiltonian conjugate to the Killing vector field normal to the black hole horizon as a conjugate variable to the inverse of black hole temperature for black hole thermodynamics in the grand canonical ensemble.
+In hindsight, although the conical deficit angle method captures the essential role played by the black hole horizon somehow, we do not think that it is the simplest machinery, if not mathematically ill defined.
+Instead, we think that the manifold with a corner is the right setup to work on for Euclidean approach to black hole thermodynamics.

 The structure of this paper is organized as follows.
 In the subsequent section, we shall present the generic structure for the variation of Lagrangian form on the Euclidean manifold with a corner, whereby we introduce one action without the corner term and the other action with the corner term as well as their variations on top of the solution space.
 Then in Section \ref{derivation}, we reproduce the Wald entropy formula for black holes using both actions mentioned above in the grand canonical ensemble, because the two actions are equal to each other to the first order variation.
 Furthermore, by pulling back the action with the corner term using a special diffeomorphism, we achieve a direct derivation of the ADM Hamiltonian conjugate to the Killing vector field normal to the black hole horizon as a conjugate variable to the inverse temperature.
 We conclude our paper with some discussions in the last section.